 Key Irrigation Projects

-Several major irrigation projects, such as the Indira Gandhi Canal and the Sardar Sarovar Dam, have been implemented to enhance agricultural productivity and provide water for irrigation purposes, benefiting millions of farmers across the country.
+The other large projects on irrigation like Indira Gandhi Canal and Sardar Sarovar Dam have been designed with the aim to enhance agricultural productivity and water supply for irrigation, meaning they will help millions of farmers across the country.

 Hydropower Projects

-India has also invested in hydropower projects like the Tehri Dam and the Nathpa Jhakri Dam to harness the power of flowing water for electricity generation, supporting the country’s energy needs and promoting sustainable development.
+India has also put their efforts in Hydropower generating projects like Tehri Dam and Nathpa Jhakri Dam that allows the flowing nature of water with electricity generation through it.
+Thereby supporting a country’s own energy requirement toward sustainable development.

 Challenges Faced by Water Resources Infrastructure